NSHipster/articles/2013-04-29-mklocalsearch.md

 **API limits.** Or rather, the lack of them.
 Let me explain:

-Perhaps the most counter-intuitive things about MapKit in iOS 6 is that _it's still widely-used_.
+Perhaps the most counter-intuitive things about MapKit in iOS 6 is that _it's still widely used_.
 Nevermind the "Apple Maps-gate" melodrama, MapKit, even with the introduction of impressive iOS mapping SDKs from [Google](https://developers.google.com/maps/documentation/ios/) and [MapBox](http://mapbox.com/mobile/), [developers are still using MapKit](http://appleinsider.com/articles/13/03/18/developers-prefer-apples-ios-maps-sdk-over-google-maps).

 Part of this may be aesthetics, but a lot has to do with a certain level of home-field advantage, too.
 Because of MapKit's close ties to UIKit, it can be customized more easily and more extensively by third-party developers.